 If they ARE able to find a job, it is more than likely one with very low wage and provide few to none benefits or opportunities for advancement.
 In these circumstances, many individuals with criminal records may not keep the jobs long or may simply choose to forego these employment options in favor of illegal opportunities that can get them more money faster.

 Want to read the full report “Employment Barriers Facing Ex-Offenders?”please click the following link: http://www.urban.org/UploadedPDF/410855_holzer.pdf

 Lack of Housing

-Almost 25% of prisoners are released to homelessness.
+Almost 25% of people in prison are released to homelessness.
 Many who are released from prison do not have the support of their families or access to community resources and often have to result to living on the streets or in homeless shelters.

-98% of housing is private and most landlords dicriminate against individuals with criminal records even if their criminal history is irrelavent to housing offenses such as destruction of property, arson, etc.
+98% of housing is private and most landlords discriminate against individuals with criminal records even if their criminal history is irrelevant to housing offenses such as destruction of property, arson, etc.

 Lack of Moral Support